 Other Delicious Pasta Recipes

 If only we could live on pasta alone, right?
 I love it, and the creamier the better.
-If you’re with me, you may want to check out my Creamy Spinach Artichoke Pasta or my Creamy Orzo Chicken with Red Peppers and Mushrooms.
+If you’re with me, you may want to check out my Creamy Spinach Artichoke Pasta, my Pesto Tortellini Salad with Chicken, and my Creamy Orzo Chicken with Red Peppers and Mushrooms.
 If you’re looking for lighter flavors, don’t miss one of my favorite pasta salads ever: Orzo Pasta Salad with Black Beans and Corn.

 - 1 lb. asparagus